mariapaolavaccaro/mariapaolavaccaro.github.io/_pages/about.md

   - /about.html
 ---

-I'm Maria Paola, but you can call me Paola for short :)
+I'm Maria Paola, you can call me Paola for short :)

 I'm an astrophysicist working in the field of gravitational-wave astronomy and black hole physics, with a focus on binary black hole dynamics in active galactic nuclei, but I'm always open to learn more.